 Universal credit (UC) has now replaced most means-tested working age benefits.
 These are income support (IS), income-based jobseeker's allowance (JSA), income-related employment and support allowance (ESA), child tax credit (CTC), working tax credit (WTC), and housing benefit (HB) (for most claimants).
 This means you cannot normally make new claims for these 'legacy' benefits and may have to claim UC instead.
-You can remain on 'legacy' benefits if you are already getting them, but you will be moved on to UC through a 'managed migration' process.
+You can remain on 'legacy' benefits if you are already getting them but will be moved on to UC through a 'managed migration' process.
+Tax credits end on 5 April 2025 so no one will have tax credits after that date.
 The migration process includes transitional protection so that you should not lose out when moving on to UC.
 However, if you claim UC before being moved through this process you won't get this protection and could lose out if your UC is less than the 'legacy' benefits you had.
 Seek advice from one of the organisations below before claiming UC.